tablelandnetwork/docs/docs/quickstarts/chains/arbitrum.md

 Arbitrum is one of the leading EVM-compatible Layer 2 solutions that Tableland currently supports.
 Check out the overview of what this network is and relevant information when using it, including Arbitrum One vs. Arbitrum Nova.

-import { ChainInfo } from '@site/src/components/SupportedChains'
+import { ChainSection } from '@site/src/components/SupportedChains'

 ## Overview